eclipse-ditto/ditto-examples/connection-process-manager/README.md

 Create/adjust a configuration file `config.yml` as a YAML file.
 Use the script from above in the `cmdPattern` configuration section.

-Run the tool to establish alle SSH tunnels for each single connection using the command line:
+Run the tool to establish all SSH tunnels for each single connection using the command line:

     connection-process-manager